-PROMOTERS - GCR's PROMOTERS - GCR's
+PROMOTERS - GCRs PROMOTERS - GCRs

-142. RESPONSIBILITY OF THE PROMOTERS OF ALL MOTOR SPORTING EVENTS i) The practice (where applicable) to be under the control of competent members of the organising clubs (i.e. sufficient trained and well equipped marshals).
+142. RESPONSIBILITY OF THE PROMOTERS OF ALL MOTOR SPORTING EVENTS i) The practice (where applicable) to be under the control of competent members of the organising clubs.
 In the case of racing on a closed circuit, all marshal posts must be manned for official practice, qualifying and racing.